-A burglary control panel zone may be programmed as an arming zone and connected to the output.
+A burglary control panel zone may be programmed as an arming zone and connected to output O1 or O2.
 See Figure 11.
 Program the output number in armed output or remote arming output in output options when programming the communicator.
 See Armed Output or Remote Arming Output.
 The communicator output connections can be used with any of the applications listed in this guide.
+See Applications.